-The University of Kansas Cancer Center’s kidney cancer specialists are dedicated to providing compassionate and comprehensive care for those people with kidney cancer, also known as renal cell carcinoma.
+The University of Kansas Cancer Center’s kidney cancer treatment specialists are dedicated to providing compassionate and comprehensive care for those people with kidney cancer, also known as renal cell carcinoma.
 You will receive highly specialized and personalized care from diagnosis through recovery from our multidisciplinary care team of experts.

 What is kidney cancer?